Base load: Economics

-Coal and nuclear power plants do not change production to match power consumption demands since it is more economical to operate them at constant production levels, and not all power plants are designed for it.
-However, some nuclear power stations, such as those in France, are physically capable of being used as load following power plants and do alter their output, to some degree, to help meet varying demands.
+Some coal and nuclear power plants do not change production to match power consumption demands since it is sometimes more economical to keep operating them at constant production levels than to reduce output during times of power price below marginal cost, and not all power plants are designed for it.
+The IEA has suggested that coal power plants should not run as baseload, because that emits a lot of carbon dioxide, which causes climate change.
+Some nuclear power stations, such as those in France, are physically capable of being used as load following power plants and do alter their output, to some degree, to help meet varying demands.

 Some combined-cycle plants usually fuelled by gas, can provide baseload power, as well as being able to be cost-effectively cycled up and down to match more rapid fluctuations in consumption.

-According to National Grid plc chief executive officer Steve Holliday and others, baseload is "outdated".
+According to National Grid plc chief executive officer Steve Holliday in 2015, and others, baseload is "outdated".
+By 2019, Steve Holliday had left his position as CEO of National Grid plc and went on the record to say that, "It’s hard to conceive that nuclear does not have an important role to play".